Shafiq-Kyazze/CACI-Project/README.md

 **Swagger UI**

-The API also includes a swagger UI that can be loaded through following the steps [here](https://swagger.io/docs/swagger-inspector/how-to-use-swagger-inspector/)
+The API also includes a swagger UI that can be loaded through following the steps as shown [here](https://swagger.io/docs/swagger-inspector/how-to-use-swagger-inspector/)